-In policy discussion on social protection, there was consensus (post-2002) that long-term transfers were required for particular cohorts.
-The beneficiaries were to include female-headed households, households with a high dependency ratio, households caring for orphans and the destitute.
-For these groups, food (maize) would be provided through targeted interventions such as PWP (food for assets), supplementary feeding for school children and orphans, and therapeutic feeding programmes targeting children under five, expectant and lactating mothers and chronically ill persons.
-The establishment of the MVAC and enhanced institutional capacity to monitor household food security in specific regions across the country now enabled geographical targeting.
+to monitor household food security in specific regions across the country now enabled geographical targeting.
 This allowed the government and its partners to identify and categorize the degree of risks among subregions and to highlight geographic areas facing particular crises as a result of local shocks.
-The identification of households requiring support within these regions was then to be undertaken through a process of community-based targeting whereby the community members themselves were required to specify individuals deserving support on the basis of nationally agreed social and economic criteria (MVAC, 2005: 217).
-These have tended to give greater weight to social criteria (such as orphan-containing households) rather than subjective measures of food insecurity or income status (i.e. proxy means tests).
+The identification of households requiring support within these regions was then to be undertaken through a process of community-based targeting whereby the community members themselves were required to specify individuals deserving support on the basis of nationally agreed social and economic criteria (MVAC, 2005:217).
+These have tended to give greater weight to social criteria (such as orphan-containing households) rather than subjective measures of food insecurity or income status (i.e., proxy means tests).

 Since the country has become nationally self-sufficient in maize (c.
 2007-2009), the case for generalized food distribution has diminished.
 The achievement needs to be understood within a particular historical context (within a period of good rainfall, high commodity prices, and increasing fertilizer use among small farmers).
 It does not mean that food crises will no longer affect the majority of smallholders.
-Safety net programmes are likely to be still required, not least for very poor households, but also for those undergoing transitory crises in specific localities where crops fail through flooding or erratic rainfall.
+Safety net programmes are likely to be still required, not least for the very poor, but also for households undergoing transitory crises in specific localities where crops fail through flooding or erratic rainfall.
 In providing social protection in these situations, the government (along with donors and INGOs) recognizes that direct cash transfers or cash-for-work programmes can address the needs of food-insecure households with equal effectiveness and indeed cause the least disruption to markets and future output.
-Among local development practitioners, the effectiveness of food transfers in reaching the most food insecure has, for several years, come under question.
+Pamong local development practitioners, the effectiveness of food transfers in reaching the most food insecure has, for several years, come under question.
 There is concern that community-based targeting, despite its participatory character, is subject to manipulation and inclusion and exclusion errors.
-The MVAC study, for instance, reported that the "targeting of food aid to the poorest households appears weak" (GoM, 2006: 218).
-The challenges of effective targeting in food aid are no less than those of alternative social protection modalities, such as cash transfer programmes.
+The MVAC study, for instance, reported that the "targeting of food aid to the poorest households appears weak" (GoM, 2006:218).
+The challenges of effective targeting in food aid are no less than those of alternative SP modalities, such as cash-transfer programmes.
 This has meant that programmes have had to invest considerable resources at the outset of any intervention in targeting, registration and identification costs.